 10.1 Business models and distribution of value

 Circular technologies redistribute costs and benefits across the supply chain.
 Farmers may bear capital, labour and compliance costs while processors or energy utilities capture value from recovered products.
 A viable business model requires stable feedstock, quality assurance, offtake agreements and prices that reflect avoided disposal or environmental services.
 Manure has low value per unit mass, making collection radius and nutrient concentration decisive.
 Shared facilities can achieve scale but create governance questions about ownership, liability and allocation of revenue.
-Biorefinery reviews repeatedly identify market development and business-model design as equal constraints to technical performance (Awasthi et al., 2022).
+Biorefinery reviews repeatedly identify market development and business model design as equal constraints on technical performance (Awasthi et al., 2022).

 Policy support can correct environmental externalities, but poorly designed incentives can privilege one pathway regardless of local need.
-Energy subsidies may draw crop biomass into digesters or favour biogas where nutrient recovery would be more valuable.
+Energy subsidies may draw crop biomass into digesters or favor biogas where nutrient recovery would be more valuable.
 Carbon credits can improve manure projects, yet additionality, leakage and permanence must be credible.
-Fertiliser regulation can facilitate markets for recovered nutrients if standards are risk-based and consistent, but overly complex approval may exclude small operators.
+Fertilizer regulation can facilitate markets for recovered nutrients if standards are risk-based and consistent, but overly complex approval may exclude small operators.
 Policy should reward verified displacement and environmental performance rather than installation of a named technology.

 10.2 Adoption as a socio-technical process

 Farm adoption is not a simple response to profitability.
 Decisions are shaped by risk tolerance, identity, succession, peer networks, advisory relationships, confidence in regulation and compatibility with existing routines.
 A recent European review of sustainable innovation in cattle farming found that barriers are interrelated and dynamic, and that farmer identity is a substantial determinant of response (Bezuidenhout et al., 2026).
-Circular interventions may be particularly demanding because they require collaboration beyond the farm and expose producers to unfamiliar markets for residues, energy or fertiliser.
+Circular interventions may be particularly demanding because they require collaboration beyond the farm and expose producers to unfamiliar markets for residues, energy, or fertilizer.

 Demonstration projects often understate transaction costs.
 A territorial manure exchange requires repeated testing, scheduling, transport, record keeping and dispute resolution.
 A food-waste feed chain requires contracts with generators, segregation audits, treatment validation and contingency plans for fluctuating supply.
-These functions need capable intermediaries, extension services and digital systems, but centralised platforms can disadvantage farmers with limited connectivity or bargaining power.
-Implementation research should therefore document governance labour and not treat coordination as costless.
+These functions need capable intermediaries, extension services, and digital systems, but centralized platforms can disadvantage farmers with limited connectivity or bargaining power.
+Implementation research should therefore document governance labor and not treat coordination as costless.

 10.3 Equity and differentiated transition pathways

 Circular animal husbandry has different meanings in low-, middle- and high-income settings.
-In intensive livestock regions, the priority may be reducing imported feed and exporting concentrated nutrients from surplus areas.
+In intensive livestock regions, the priority may be to reduce imported feed and export concentrated nutrients from surplus areas.
 In smallholder systems, the challenge may be improving feed quality, manure storage, animal health and market access without dismantling already circular local functions.
-High-capital recovery technologies may be inappropriate where basic collection and sanitation are absent.
+High-capital-recovery technologies may be inappropriate where basic collection and sanitation are lacking.
 Conversely, assuming that small farms are inherently circular can obscure nutrient loss, indoor air pollution, labour burden and low animal productivity.

 Equity also concerns who is permitted to use recovered resources.
 Large integrated firms can finance compliance and obtain secure by-product streams, while small enterprises may face exclusion as regulations tighten.
 Cooperative treatment, mobile processing, public testing laboratories and standard contracts can reduce barriers.
 Policies should prevent waste generators from transferring liability to farmers through low-quality residues.
 Just transition principles require participation of workers and communities affected by odour, traffic, water pollution or facility siting, not only calculation of aggregate economic benefit.